FormBucket/xander-moon/js/privacy-policy.md

 This site uses Intercom to communicate with customers.

-Intercom, as a third party vendor, uses cookies
+Intercom, as a third party vendor, uses cookies on this site to operate their service.

 ## Google